Urban-Analytics/RAMP-UA/experiments/calibration/observation_data/TestingMethod/README.md

 ## Testing methods for preparing estimates of daily Covid cases in Devon

-This directory contains two ipython notebooks exploring two variations on a general method for descibing estimates of daily Covid cases in Devon.
+This directory contains two ipython notebooks exploring two variations on a general method for estimating daily Covid cases in Devon.
 Both the methods use government data on reported weekly positive test results, and attempt to convert this to a true number of daily infections.
 This involves the following steps, more info on which is provided within the notebooks.